Hans-Christian Huf

 Hans-Christian Huf (born 1956 in Starnberg) is a German author, historian and television journalist.

 Huf studied German studies, history and politics in Munich, Germany and Bordeaux in France.
-Since 1984 he's an employee of the public-service German television channel ZDF.
-Since 1987 he's part of the editorial staff from the ZDF-editorial Geschichte und Gesellschaft (history and society) and Kultur und Gesellschaft (culture and society).
+Since 1984 he has been an employee of the public-service German television channel ZDF.
+Since 1987 he has been part of the editorial staff of the ZDF-editorial Geschichte und Gesellschaft (history and society) and Kultur und Gesellschaft (culture and society).